All Episodes

 She's hilarious.

-That's that's Carrie Fisher's mom.
+Debbie Reynolds, that's, that's Carrie Fisher's mom.

-That was before calling someone Princess was a sexist.
+Calling someone princess was a sexist.

 It was a sexist.

-Do you believe Kane had to apologize for calling Pelosi Princess Pelosi?
+Do you believe Kane had to apologize for calling Pelosi princess Pelosi?

 What does she say?